cablelabs/micronets/docs/operation/gateway-4subscriber.md

     curl -s -X POST https://my-server.org/sub/subscriber-001/api/mm/v1/micronets/odl \
      -H "Content-Type: application/json" -d @./gateway-config-001.json | json_pp
     ```

-    The applied gateway config should be returned if successfully applied.
+    This should return 200 and return applied gateway config when successfully applied.

-0. Confirm that the Micronets Manager has registered with the MSO Portal:
+0. Confirm that the gateway ID is updated in the MSO Portal:

    After the gateway configuration is applied, the Micronets Manager should have
    registered itself with the MSO Portal.
 To confirm, the following endpoint can